Fixing a hole: The planar case

 It is not hard to see that for any finite set $A\subset \RR^d$ and any sufficiently small $\varepsilon > 0$ every $\varepsilon$-perturbation $f:A\to B$ is negligible.
 We will use this fact repeatedly in both the proof below and its generalisation to higher dimensions.

 \begin{proof}[Proof of Theorem~\ref{thm:lattice} for $d = 2$] To construct the required set $\cP$, we start with the lattice square $\cP^{(0)}=[n]^2$.
 Then we shift each column vertically by a small amount to get the set $\cP^{(1)}$, shifting them in such a way that each row of points is Horton, which will also imply that any non-vertical line of lattice points corresponds to a subset of $\cP^{(1)}$ that is Horton.
-Finally, we shift each row horizontally by an even smaller amount to get $\cP$, so that each column of points is also Horton.
+Finally, we shift each row horizontally by an even smaller amount to get $\cP$, so that each column of points is also Horton, though now with respect to projection onto the $y$-axis.
 In other words, $\cP$ will be a Minkowski sum of two Horton sets, one of them resembling $[n]$ along the $x$-axis, the other along the $y$-axis.

 Let $\cP^{(0)}=\setcond{P^{(0)}_{x,y}}{x,y\in [n]}$, where $P^{(0)}_{x,y}=(x,y)$.
 Define the points $P^{(1)}_{x,y}=P^{(0)}_{x,y}+(x)_\varepsilon\vec{e}_2$ and the set $\cP^{(1)}=\setcond{P^{(1)}_{x,y}}{x,y\in [n]}$.
 Note that the natural bijection $\cP^{(0)}\to \cP^{(1)}$ is a $2\varepsilon$-perturbation.
 From Example~\ref{ex:2horton}, we see that for fixed $y$ and small enough $\varepsilon$, the set